robby000/SSH_Honeypot/README.md

 `python3 __main__.py`

 This allows for two arguments
-1. `-b` To bind it to the IP of choice (The default is the local loopback address)
+- `-b` To bind it to the IP of choice (The default is the local loopback address)
-2. `-p` To bind it to the port of choice (The default is port 4444)
+- `-p` To bind it to the port of choice (The default is port 4444)\

+### Further Configuration

+This iptables command will redirect all traffic from the port 1 to 5000 to port 4444

+`sudo iptables -t nat -A PREROUTING -p tcp --dport 1:5000 -j REDIRECT --to-ports 4444`